cyberphor/so2ban/README.md

 # sister
-> Feeds Bro the latest threat intel from CrowdStrike.
+> Feeds Bro the latest threat intel from CrowdStrike

 ## Usage
-* **NOTE:** this script was designed for the [Security Onion](https://securityonion.net) Network Security Monitoring platform.
+* **NOTE:** this script was designed for the [Security Onion](https://securityonion.net) Network Security Monitoring platform
 * Place the following within your current working directory:
   * `sister.py`
   * `generate_traffic.py`
-  * The latest threat intel from CrowdStrike in the form of a JSON file.
+  * The latest threat intel from CrowdStrike in the form of a JSON file
     * ex: `59_indicators_2020-05-03T04_41_51Z.json`
 * Execute `sudo ./sister.py`
 * Execute `sudo ./generate_traffic.py`
-  * When prompted, make sure to specify an IOC `sister.py` added to `/opt/bro/share/zeek/intel/intel.dat`.
+  * When prompted, make sure to specify an IOC `sister.py` added to `/opt/bro/share/zeek/intel/intel.dat`
-* Execute `sudo tcpreplay -i eth1 traffic.pcap` and then, check your Bro logs.
+* Execute `sudo tcpreplay -i eth1 traffic.pcap` and then, check your Bro logs
-  * **NOTE:** use the correct network interface card Bro is monitoring.
+  * **NOTE:** make sure to use the same network interface card Bro is configured to monitor

 ## How to Download Threat Intel from Crowdstrike
 - Login to [CrowdStrike](https://falcon.crowdstrike.com/login/)